Bill-Costa/3D-Test-Images/README.md

 ## Features ##

-Provided here are a set of JPEG test images in a variety of sizes and formats most commonly used for s3D displays.
+Provided here are a set of JPEG test images in a variety of sizes and formats most commonly used for digital s3D displays.
 These include:

-- A test to evaluate crosstalk (ghosting) issues and determine the optimal viewing distance and angles.
+- A test to evaluate crosstalk (ghosting) issues and to determine the optimal viewing distance and angles.

-- A test that confirms the correct assignment of the left and right images and illustrating relative depth and the concept of the [stereo window](https://en.wikipedia.org/wiki/Stereo_window#Stereo_window).
+- A test that confirms the correct assignment of the left and right images and illustrating relative depth with respect to the [stereo window](https://en.wikipedia.org/wiki/Stereo_window#Stereo_window).

-- Tests for determining the optimum digital image sizes for a given device and software.
+- Tests for determining the optimum digital image sizes for a given hardware device and software combination.

-- Sample s3D images.

 ## Getting Started ##